-(note, based on the non-dimensionalization, this is equivalent to zero total wind at the surface, but non-zero winds at the tropopause).
+(note that based on the non-dimensionalization, this is equivalent to zero total wind at the surface, but nonzero winds at the tropopause).
 This means that the poleward extent of the barotropic mode is the same as that of the baroclinic mode.
-Figure 4, left, shows an experiment calculating the steady linear response to a steady, exponentially decaying forcing in sea surface temperature $(s^ = \exp(-y^2/2))$, with no damping, WISHE, or cloud-radiative feedbacks, but non-zero surface friction F = 0.1, under a highly stratified stratosphere S = 150.
-A small amount of meridional diffusion ($\eta = 0.01$) is required for numerical stability.
+Figure B1 (left) shows an experiment calculating the steady linear response to a steady, exponentially decaying forcing in sea surface temperature $[s^ = \exp(-y^2/2)]$ , with no damping, WISHE, or cloud-radiative feedbacks, but nonzero surface friction F = 0.1, under a highly stratified stratosphere S = 150.
+A small amount of meridional diffusion ( $\eta = 0.01$ ) is required for numerical stability.
 Besides the small effects of diffusion, the baroclinic and barotropic zonal winds are nearly overlapping.